Viewzenix/Viewzenix/frontend/docs/ERROR_HANDLING.md

 1. **Use specific error types**: Use the appropriate notification method based on the error type
 2. **Include context**: Provide relevant context with errors to aid debugging
+3. **Use AppError**: For better error typing and consistent handling
+4. **Leverage Supabase helpers**: Use the Supabase error utilities for Supabase operations
-3. **Granular boundaries**: Use ErrorBoundary around specific components that might fail
+5. **Granular boundaries**: Use ErrorBoundary around specific components that might fail
-4. **User-friendly messages**: Write error messages that users can understand
+6. **User-friendly messages**: Write error messages that users can understand
-5. **Recovery options**: Provide ways for users to recover from errors
+7. **Recovery options**: Provide ways for users to recover from errors